BlueTeamBlake/IncidentHandling/README.md

 ## 🔍 Investigation Questions and Answers

 ### 1. **How many events were collected and ingested in the index `main`?**
-Loading up our instance and setting our index as 'main' shows us our total events.
+Loading up the instance and setting the index as 'main' shows us the total events.

 ![Total Events](question1_answer.png)

 **Answer:** `12256`

 ### 2. **What is the name of the new backdoor user created by the adversary?**
-For this I searched by event ID, found the one corresponding to user creation and our answer was in the event logs with a sneaky mistype.
+For this I searched by event ID, found the one corresponding to user creation, and our answer was in the event logs with a sneaky mistype.

 ![Backdoor User](question2_answer.png)